caseytechschool-cts/Flywithme/readme.md

 ## Connection issues

 There is a known connection issue.
-If you run the application and it is not working, please close the application, disconnect from the drone Wi-Fi, reconnect and reopen the application.
+If you run the application, and it is not working, please close the application, disconnect from the drone Wi-Fi, reconnect and reopen the application.